Requirements after acceptance into Nurse Residency Program

 Scheduling

-During the orientation part of the program, Nurse Residents will work based on their preceptor(s) schedule(s).
+During the orientation part of the program, nurse residents will work based on their preceptor(s) schedule(s).
 Length of orientation is dependent on the clinical practice area and nurse resident needs.

 Some practice areas may include on-call requirements based on the operational needs of the individual area.